shidhincr/prabeesh.github.io/source/_posts/2013-11-26-installing-apache-spark-on-ubuntu-1204.markdown

 layout: post
 title: "Installing Apache Spark on Ubuntu-12.04"
 date: 2013-11-26T12:24:00+05:30
+comments: true
-categories:
+categories: [Apache Spark, BigData]
- - Spark with HDFS
- - Apache Spark
- - Spark Ubuntu
- - Set up Spark on ubuntu
- - Big Data Spark
- - Apache Spark Ubuntu
+keywords: Spark with HDFS, Apache Spark, Spark Ubuntu, Set up Spark on ubuntu, Big Data Spark, Apache Spark Ubuntu, Install Spark on Ubuntu, Set up Spark, apache spark tutorial
- - Install Spark on Ubuntu
+description: set up Spark on Ubuntu, Install Spark on Ubuntu, Apache Spark set up in Ubuntu
- - Set up Spark
- - apache spark tutorial
 ---
 Apache Spark is an open source in memory cluster computing framework.
 Initially developed in UC Berkely AMPLab and now an Apache Incubator Project.
 Spark is a cluster computing framework designed for low-latency iterative jobs and interactive use from an interpreter.
 It provides clean, language-integrated APIs in Scala, Java, and Python, with a rich array of parallel operators.
 You may read more about it [here](http://spark.apache.org/)